AndrewKamSki/Team-Profile-Generator/README.md

   ## Tests

   Jest was used to evaluate unit tests in this project.
 The tests evaluated that each class was behaving and storing information properly.
-These can be viewed in the lib/ folder.
+These can be viewed in the __tests__ folder.

   To evaluate and run the tests, simply run an npm test from the command line